X

 ENBREL is indicated for reducing signs and symptoms, keeping joint damage from getting worse, and improving physical function in patients with moderately to severely active rheumatoid arthritis.
 ENBREL can be taken with methotrexate or used alone.

-ENBREL is indicated for reducing signs and symptoms, keeping joint damage from getting worse, and improving physical function in patients with psoriatic arthritis.
+ENBREL is indicated for reducing signs and symptoms, keeping joint damage from getting worse, and improving physical function in adult patients with psoriatic arthritis.
 ENBREL can be used with or without methotrexate.

 ENBREL is indicated for reducing signs and symptoms in patients with active ankylosing spondylitis.